-- Pupil Premium Grant will be allocated, therefore, to classes, groups or individuals identified as a priority.
-By implication not all children receiving free school meals will be in receipt of pupil premium interventions at any one time but every student within the categories of vulnerability will have their needs and progress regularly evaluated by Senior Leadership.
+Not all children who are eligible for the pupil premium grant will be in receipt of tailored interventions at any one time, but every student within the categories of vulnerability will have their needs and progress regularly evaluated by Senior Leadership.

 In 2017 South Hunsley School were named as Regional Champions of the TES Pupil Premium Awards.
 Click here to read our 2017 Award Winning Pupil Premium Case Study.

-Senior Leadership Planning
+School Leadership Planning

-- 12 week Literacy and Numeracy Intervention programmes
+- Literacy and Numeracy Intervention programmes

 - Reading and Speech and Language programmes

-- Homework clubs and lunch time drop-ins, peer mentor training
+- Homework clubs and lunch time drop-ins

-- Rewards scheme and extra-curricular activities – linked to improving attendance and attainment
+- Rewards scheme and extra-curricular activities linked to improving attendance and attainment